Human rights risks

 • Violence and harassment

 Which agri commodities are covered by the dashboard?
-The human rights risks dashboard currently covers cocoa, soy, palm oil, and coffee across 28 countries.
-Visit our premium page for the complete overview of countries covered per commodity.
+The human rights risks dashboard currently covers 9 commodities across 34 countries.

 Which countries are covered by the dashboard?
-The human rights risks dashboard currently covers 28 countries.
-Visit our premium page for the complete overview of countries covered per commodity.
+The human rights risks dashboard currently covers 34 countries.

 Does the dashboard also cover environmental risks?
 Yes, the Due Diligence Dashboard also provides insights into 7 environmental risk themes: